 A delicious marinated pork shoulder, packed with flavours cooked on low for hours and you get this Cuban-style oven roast: puerco asado.
 Expect it to fall apart as you cut it because it is so moist and tender.

-This recipe is an all time favourite and regularly on the menu.
+This recipe is an all-time favorite and is regularly on the menu.
 Just a marinade to prepare the day before and bath your pork shoulder overnight in it.
-The next day, the meat is cooked on low in the oven for a few hours.
+The next day, the meat is cooked low in the oven for a few hours.

 Since Hubby is Cuban, I got to discover so many Cuban dishes and I have shared a few here.
 How about a Cuban dessert with pantry items?
 Yes, Cuban flan is the answer.
 We also love garbanzos fritos and picadillo, easy dishes to prepare on a weekday.

 Puerco Asado is a dish present in many Latino recipe repertoires such as Mexican, Dominican but also Cuban.
 Like every dish, everyone (or country) has their own version, this is one is ours and it will be yours too!
 You may have heard of pernil or lechon asado which are similar dishes but different meat cut.